billgraziano/xelogstash/README.md

 * Fixed bug that didn't handle adds, moves, etc. in `sqlxewriter_sources.toml` files
 * Added support for `attention` events
 * Updated dependencies
 * WSL2 has broken talking to all five of my local SQL Server instances.
 Because I can't test the Linux version I'm not going to release binaries.
-Hopefully soon.
+If you are running on Linux, you can [build your own executable](#building).

 ### Release 1.7.1